 - A workflow execution where an instance is resolved and used without any persistence

 This scenario is reasonably simple.
 The instance will be resolved when it is referenced.
-It will be torn down by the Dependency Injection container (via the extension) when the activity completes.
+It will be torn down by the DI container (via the extension) when the activity completes.

 - A workflow execution where instances are resolved and used before and after a bookmark